hashicorp/nomad-openapi/clients/go/v1/docs/SchedulerConfigurationResponse.md

 HasSchedulerConfig returns a boolean if a field has been set.

+### SetSchedulerConfigNil

+`func (o *SchedulerConfigurationResponse) SetSchedulerConfigNil(b bool)`

+ SetSchedulerConfigNil sets the value for SchedulerConfig to be an explicit nil

+### UnsetSchedulerConfig
+`func (o *SchedulerConfigurationResponse) UnsetSchedulerConfig()`

+UnsetSchedulerConfig ensures that no value is present for SchedulerConfig, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)